brennanbrown/stars/index.md

 - [troxler/awesome-css-frameworks](https://github.com/troxler/awesome-css-frameworks) - List of awesome CSS frameworks in 2026
 - [broeker/spacebook](https://github.com/broeker/spacebook) - 💥 Create fast and simple documentation to explain almost anything.
 Uses Eleventy, Tailwind 2.0, and Alpine JS with an optional Netlify CMS.
 - [5t3ph/smol-11ty-starter](https://github.com/5t3ph/smol-11ty-starter) - Extremely minimal Eleventy starter to kickstart a simple multi-page site / a nearly opinionless foundation to continue building on.
+- [inclusive-design/wecount.inclusivedesign.ca](https://github.com/inclusive-design/wecount.inclusivedesign.ca) - The source files for the We Count website, built with Eleventy.
 - [antijingoist/open-dyslexic](https://github.com/antijingoist/open-dyslexic) - What I intend to be an opensource font for dyslexics and for high readability
 - [scottpdawson/art-of-working-remotely](https://github.com/scottpdawson/art-of-working-remotely) - This project is related to my work as a remote work advocate and as the author of The Art of Working Remotely.
 - [scottpdawson/scottpdawson](https://github.com/scottpdawson/scottpdawson) - My personal web site, built with Eleventy.
 Learn about my running, writing, art, and special projects.